isiddique2024/Malicious-Memory-Scanner/README.md

 - **Asynchronous Multi-process Scanning**: Currently the scanner synchronously scans 1 process, soon it will be multi-process and asynchronous.
 - **IAT Lookup**: If the executable region has an IAT/EAT (Import Address Table/Export Address Table) it will be present on the scan report.
 - **Quick Scan**: Currently the scanner iterates through all memory regions for malicious implants, this can be quite time consuming especially on larger applications.
 I plan to implement a quick scan option to speed up the scanning process.

+## License

+This project is open source and available under the [MIT License](LICENSE).

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.